Lucae81110/Camera-shutter-measuring-device/README.md

 This MicroPython program is designed for the **Raspberry Pi Pico** (specifically using the Pimoroni Pico Display) to function as a **Digital Shutter Speed Tester**.
 It allows photographers and camera collectors to verify the accuracy of analog camera shutters using a photodiode.

 Hardware need
- Raspebry Pico
+ Raspebry Pico,
- Pico Display
+ Pico Display,
- Photo resistor GL5528
+ Photo resistor GL5528,
- Resistor 10kHom
+ Resistor 10kHom.

 ---